Director

 Redford Fellow in Applied Research-Sustainable Agriculture

-Redford Fellow in Applied Research-Sustainable Policy
+Redford Fellow in Applied Research-Environmental Policy

 Teresa Sabol Spezio is an interdisciplinary environmental history who works on the historical intersections between humans, chemical pollution and environmental policy.
 She has worked in academia and environmental consulting.
 She is also an adjunct professor of environmental analysis at Pitzer College.
 At the Redford Conservancy, Teresa uses her multi-disciplinary background to assist with sustainability and environmental policy issues, writing reports, and guiding students through the research process.